 St. Louis, MO 63105

-St. Louis Hillel welcomes you to the beginning of your Jewish future!
-We’re excited to connect you with other Jewish students at Washington University and with Jewish culture and traditions through service and social justice, Israel, religious life, and social and leadership programs.
-We reopened our beautiful home on Forsyth following a complete renovation, and we hope you’ll make it your home away from home with plenty of free coffee, cozy places to relax, study and hang out with friends, and exciting new programs.
-St. Louis Hillel is supported by the Jewish Federation of St. Louis and is accredited by Hillel International, connecting us to a vast network of Jewish students throughout the world.
+Welcome to the beginning of your Jewish future!
+Through our programs and those planned by WashU Hillel’s many student groups, we engage over 1,000 undergraduates each year in our thriving, pluralistic community.
+We’re excited to connect you with other Jewish students at WashU and with Jewish culture and traditions through service and social justice, religious life, social and leadership programs, and Israel, including our popular Birthright Israel trips.
+We have a beautiful home on Forsyth that we hope you’ll visit and make your own with plenty of free coffee and cozy places to relax, study and hang out with friends.
+Our professional staff works with the WashU Cares team to support the well-being of students.
+We are always available to provide pastoral care, referral and support in times of illness or need.
+WashU Hillel is supported by the Jewish Federation of St. Louis and is affiliated with Hillel International, connecting us to a vast network of Jewish students throughout the world.

 Rev. Rebecca Boardman